scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 dinner as well, though I finished my batch today so I supplemented a bit with some pizza rolls.

+### Day 35

+New batch of regular soylent again!
+I'm saving _a lot_ of time not having to cut up and prepare the strawberries for my soylent.
+Hello more time to code!
+Yes!
+Nothing crazy to note for lunch, besides having a few ghost pepper tortilla chips that someone brought it.
+Super tasty, very spicy, a good way to round out the mild meal I had for sure.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/